 Training, qualifications & experience

 I am a qualified integrative counsellor, having trained at The Minster Centre in Queen’s Park since 2013.
 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP) and adhere to their code of ethics, reg number: 384184.
-I am on course to receive an Advanced Diploma and MA in Psychotherapy in 2022.
+I am on course to receive an Advanced Diploma and MA in Psychotherapy by 2024.

 I participate in voluntary peer supervision at HMPPS (Her Majesty's Prison & Probation Service), supporting probation officers working with offenders.
 I also train professionals on a host of issues including the impact of gender bias when working with boys and young men and CSE (Child Sexual Exploitation), and Adolescent Trauma Awareness.